-DPF Repairs Reading – regeneration and recoded software, we can solve your Diesel Particulate Filter problems here at the car service centre in reading with 25 years experience in the motor industry cars are getting more advanced all the time, but we work very hard to keep up with the technology so we are able to work on all models of cars saving you from that dreaded visit to the main dealer with their high labour charges.
+DPF Repairs Reading – regeneration and recoded software, we can solve your Diesel Particulate Filter problems here at the car service centre in reading berkshire with 25 years experience in the motor industry, cars are getting more advanced all the time, but we work very hard to keep up with the technology so we are able to work on all models of cars saving you from that dreaded visit to the main dealer with their high labour rate charges.

 The Costly DPF System Counters Diesel Economy

 The Diesel Particulate Filter (DPF) system is definitely the most problematic part fitted to almost all new diesel vehicles.
 The DPF filter sits in the exhaust and is designed to trap diesel particles (particulate soot matter) and stop it from escaping out the back of the exhaust and entering into our atmosphere.
-Although a great concept, the problems that come with the DPF system far outweigh the benefits and on some vehicles a replacement DPF filter from the dealers can cost you in excess of £2000!/3,000 depending on the make and model of car.
+Although a great concept, the problems that come with the DPF system far outweigh the benefits and on some vehicles a replacement DPF filter from the dealers can cost you in excess of £2000!/3,000 depending on the make and model of the car.

 That was not a typo error, our customer with a 2007 Mazda 6 2.0D was quoted £3,300.00 from his local dealer to have the filter replaced and reprogrammed wow.